-"RESOLVED THAT pursuant to the provisions of Section 161(4) of the Companies Act, 2013 and rules made thereunder, and in accordance with the applicable provisions of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended from
+"RESOLVED THAT pursuant to the provisions of Section 161(4) of the Companies Act, 2013 and rules made thereunder, and in accordance with the applicable provisions of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended from time to time or any other law for the time being in force, (including any statutory modification(s) or amendment thereto or re-enactment thereof), the appointment of Mr. Sebastian Kurian (DIN: 09416863) as an independent director by the board w.e.f.
+December 14, 2021, be and is hereby approved."

-To pay remuneration to Mr. Mathew K. Cherian (Holding DIN: 01286073), Chairman cum Managing Director in excess of 5% of net profit of the Company
+4. To pay remuneration to Mr. Mathew K. Cherian (Holding DIN: 01286073), Chairman cum Managing Director in excess of 5% of net profit of the Company